United Way Leadership

 linkedin logo

-Sean Goode is the executive director of nonprofit CHOOSE 180 that works to decriminalize youthful behavior by elevating the transformative power of grace and through the creation of alternatives to the criminal legal system.
+Sean Goode is the founder and CEO of Finding Goode.
 Goode has been appointed by the governor to the Washington State Partnership Council on Juvenile Justice where he serves as the vice-chair addressing statewide issues of the criminalization of adolescent behavior.

 chevron up